 I use both OLS and difference-in-difference estimations in empirical analysis.
 This analysis provides clear inference about causation because a firm cannot predict whether, when and for how long its independent directors will become distracted.
 And by definition, distraction may occur at a different time to the same director again.
 Idiosyncratic shocks from distractions have the advantage of being reoccurring and reversible.
 This is particularly useful in mitigating concerns about violation of the parallel trends assumption.
-With director-level difference-in-difference analysis, a treatment director is an independent directors are the remaining independent directors who are not preoccupied in year t.
-And control directors are the remaining independent directors.
-Both treatment and control directors must have constant number of directorships during the two years, and the number of directorships held by a control director must not difference-in-difference-in-difference in the same firm-year by more than 1.
-In performing firm-level difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-director in the same firm-year by more than 1.
-In performing firm-level difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-difference-in-directors in year t but not in years t-3 to t-1.
+With director-level difference-in-difference analysis, a treatment director is an independent director who is not preoccupied in year t-1 but becomes preoccupied in year t.
+And control directors are the remaining independent directors who are not preoccupied in both years on the same board with treatment directors.
+Both treatment and control directors must have constant number of directorships during the two years, and the number of directorships held by a control director must not differ from a treatment director in the same firm-year by more than 1.
+In performing firm-level difference-in-difference analysis, the treatment firms are those with distracted independent directors in year t but not in years t-3 to t-1.
 Control firms do not have a distracted independent director throughout the 4 years.
 They are matched with replacement to the treatment firms by industry and average number of directorships of independent directors.

 I find evidence that preoccupied independent directors are less effective monitors.
 At the director level, I find that preoccupied independent directors have higher absence levels at board meetings and a higher frequency of relinquishing a relatively less prestigious directorship.
 These findings provide evidence that distractive events are a strong shock to directors' attention, and suggest the firm may suffer from having preoccupied independent directors.
-Hypothesizing that preoccupied independent directors are less effective monitors, I then analyze the impacts at the firm level of representation of independent directors who are not preoccupied as well as representation of independent directors (or a lower proportion of independent directors who are not preoccupied) leads to lower firm value and poorer M&A performance.
-I find the negative effects of having preoccupied independent directors are non-coopted with the CEO.
+Hypothesizing that preoccupied independent directors are less effective monitors, I then analyze the impacts at the firm level of representation of independent directors who are not preoccupied as well as representation of independent directors who are preoccupied.
+I find that a higher proportion of preoccupied independent directors (or a lower proportion of independent directors who are not preoccupied) leads to lower firm value and poorer M&A performance.
+I find the negative effects of having preoccupied independent directors on the board are stronger when these directors are non-coopted with the CEO.
 The difference-in-difference analysis confirms these findings.